 Hancock nodded and closed the door.

 I went to my room, changed into a grey suit with flared trousers, and ran a brush over my shoes and called the daily orders through.
-I then rang Sharon and confirmed our arrival at the Wings office before lunch.
+I rang Sharon and confirmed our arrival at the Wings office before lunch.

 “Good thinking, son,” said Donna as I made the call.
 “Fingers crossed tosspot turns up with the licence he promised yesterday.”

 “Have you spoken with him?”
-I said.
+I asked.

 “Not me, but Dad rang and spoke to his secretary after your little outburst.
 Her English isn’t so good, but we think she said he picked up the licence and will deliver it today around lunchtime.
 How long will the Hancocks be?”